 Data from the Patient Advocate Foundation Surveys on Cost-of-Care

 The goal of this webinar series is to develop effective, innovative ways of raising awareness of the importance of understanding the impact of financial toxicity on health care and assisting patients, caregivers and providers with developing the knowledge and skills to facilitate these important discussions.

 The first webinar of our series entitled Understand Cost of Care and Financial Toxicity features Yousuf Zafar, MD, professor of medicine for Duke Global Health Institute, and Susan Brown, patient advocate for the National Patient Advocate Foundation, and will include materials drawn from patient/caregiver stories.

 Click to view Understanding Cost of Care and Financial Toxicity

-Register for the upcoming webinar Patient and Caregiver Roles in Cost of Care Discussions
+Click to view Patient and Caregiver Roles in Cost of Care Discussions

 NPAF Holds Fall Policy Consortium on November 29 The topic is the importance of Cost-of-care Conversations and features several of the RWJF grantees.
 See the full agenda.
 Journal of Clinical Pathways features NPAF Columns on Cost-of-care This two-part column written by Alan Balch examines the importance of cost-of-care conversations and provides information on how to implement these discussions as parts of clinical pathways.
 Read the full articles.
 Read the Team Blog Post in Health Affairs, “Talking about Costs: Innovations in Clinician-Patient Conversations” See America’s Essential Hospitals Resource Repository Read Avalere’s Insights Article: “Providing Resources to Facilitate Cost-of-Care Conversations Between Patients and Clinicians.”